MakotoE/cs360-notes/README.md

 - `mmap()` maps a file to memory, and can also create an anonymous mapping which is initialized to zero
 - `calloc()` allocates and zeros memory
 - `realloc()` increases the size of a block of memory, and gets moved to a new address if necessary

+# Segmentation

+- Segmentation: The separation of the physical address space into code, heap, and stack segments within the processor space.
+All code of all processes are grouped together, all stacks are grouped together, and all heap are together.
+- x86-64 does not have segmentation, and uses memory paging for memory protection instead
+- Reduces the amount of unusable fragments of memory inside each processor allocation
+- Enables memory protection
+  - An address starts with 1 or 2 bits of segment information (code, stack, or heap)
+  - By adding the offset address to the starting address and comparing it to the end address, out-of-bounds addresses can be detected
+  - Protection bits indicate whether a program can read, execute code, and/or write data in specific memory ranges